Patient education: Constipation in adults (Beyond the Basics)

 Many fruits and vegetables can be particularly helpful in preventing and treating constipation (table 1).
 This is especially true of citrus fruits, prunes, and prune juice.
 Some breakfast cereals are also an excellent source of dietary fiber.
-(See "Patient information: High-fiber diet (Beyond the Basics)".)
+(See "Patient education: High-fiber diet (Beyond the Basics)".)

 Fiber side effects — Consuming large amounts of fiber can cause abdominal bloating or gas; this can be minimized by starting with a small amount and slowly increasing until stools become softer and more frequent.